robertmc0/modules-test/modules/network/private-endpoints/README.md

 - Creates Microsoft.Network privateEndpoints resource.
 - Associates the private endpoint with the given Private DNS Zone.
-- Applys a lock to the private endpoint if the lock is specified.
+- Applies a lock to the private endpoint if the lock is specified.

 ## Parameters